-The Harm Reduction Program, which includes the Syringe Services Program (SSP), is an HIV, Hepatitis C, and other blood-borne infections prevention program that offers intravenous substance users risk reduction education and sterile syringes to reduce the spread of infectious diseases.
+The Harm Reduction Program, which includes the Syringe Services Program (SSP), is an HIV, Hepatitis C and other blood-borne infections prevention program that offers intravenous substance users risk reduction education and sterile syringes to reduce the spread of infectious diseases.
 The program offers a wide scope of services to include nursing services, HIV, Syphilis and Hep C testing and direct services for Hep C treatment.
-The Program also offers community education on behavioral health issues, outreach, and access to treatment.
-To become a participant of the Harm Reduction Program, all you need to do is register at our locations 925 North Burhans Blvd.
+The program also offers community education on behavioral health issues, outreach and access to treatment.
+To become a participant of the Harm Reduction Program, please register at our location: 925 N. Burhans Blvd.
 Participants must be 18 years of age or older.
 This program is free and confidential.
 No identification is required for registration.

 Maryland’s Good Samaritan Law:

 Why do I need to know about this law?

 If you witness a drug or alcohol medical emergency, you will be more likely to call for help and prevent someone from dying.